How long do Mounjaro side effects last?

 What are the common Mounjaro side effects?

 As with all medicines, Mounjaro weight loss injections can cause side effects.
 Some are more common than others, and many improve as your body gets used to Mounjaro.
-Next, we’ll explore five common side effects and what you can do to help manage them.
+Next, we’ll explore five common side effects and discuss strategies to help manage them.

 1. Low blood sugar (hypoglycaemia)

-Understand the signs of low blood sugar (hypoglycaemia), and carry a snack or drink to raise your glucose levels quickly.
+Understand the signs of low blood sugar (hypoglycaemia), and carry a snack or drink to quickly raise your glucose levels.

-Some people also report low blood pressure as a side effect of weight management therapy including Mounjaro.
-You should let your clinician know if you experience low blood pressure or dizziness while using Mounjaro injections because it is likely you will need monitoring.
+Some people also report low blood pressure as a side effect of weight management therapy, including Mounjaro.
+You should inform your clinician if you experience low blood pressure or dizziness while using Mounjaro injections, as you may require monitoring.

 2. Feeling sick (nausea)